seatable/python-pipeline/README.md

 # Seatable Python Pipeline

 This repository contains the definition of three container images (Scheduler, Starter, Runner) designed to securely run Python code, retrieve and deliver the output in the context of Seatable.
+These images are meant to be used in conjunction with a dcoker-compose.yml.
+Please refer to admin.seatable.io for more information.

 ```mermaid